tum-ai/space/README.md

 Generate mock users, opportunities, applications and reviews using **faker** scripts.

-How to generate mock data.
+How to generate mock data:

 1. **Run local DB**